brianlmerritt/AGI-theBook/README.md

 ![image](https://raw.githubusercontent.com/brianlmerritt/AGI-theBook/main/public/agi-thebook.png)

-This website was made Om Patel using Next.JS JavaScript.
+This website was made by Om Patel using Next.JS JavaScript.
 Initially made using tutorial of [JavaScipt Mastery](https://youtu.be/ugCN_gynFYw?feature=shared).
 Now it is made on using TypeScript.
 Features added other than Tutorial:-
 - Upgraded from Node.JS to Bun.JS (A Faster JavaScript Runtime).
 - Upgraded from JavaScript to TypeScript.
 - Added Fluid Animations using Framer-Motion.
 - Removed unused CSS and Optimized Code.

-### Link to originalFigma File:
+### Link to his originalFigma File:

 <p align="left">
   <a href="https://skillicons.dev">